-On the worksheet "REPORT 1," you will pull data directly from your Juvenile Court & Probation Statistical System (JCPSS) Report 1 that you received from the California Department of Justice for 2016.
-Similarly, for the worksheet labeled "REPORT 3," you will pull information directly from your 2016 JCPSS Report 3.
+On the worksheet "REPORT 1," you will pull data directly from your Juvenile Court & Probation Statistical System (JCPSS) Report 1 that you received from the California Department of Justice (DOJ) for 2017.
+Similarly, for the worksheet labeled "REPORT 3," you will pull information directly from your 2017 JCPSS Report 3.
+On the worksheet "ARREST DATA," you will obtain data from the DOJ's Open Justice public website.

-On the worksheet "TREND ANALYSIS," you will describe how the programs and activities funded by JJCPA-YOBG have, or may have, contributed to the trends seen in the data included in REPORT 1 and REPORT 3.
+On the worksheet "TREND ANALYSIS," you will describe how the programs and activities funded by JJCPA-YOBG have, or may have, contributed to the trends seen in the data included in REPORT 1, REPORT 3, and ARREST DATA.